kingkvk/ImageProcessing/README.md

 # ImageProcessing
-This is an Image Processing applications using Python3 and OpenCv
+Image Processing applications using Python3 and OpenCv

 Installing Opencv by this command